Helping you Help our Community!

 Applying for grants:

-Grant requests can be submitted for funds that are available through the Foundation’s unrestricted and Field of Interest funds.
+Grant requests can be submitted for funds that are available through the Foundation’s unrestricted and field of interest funds.
 Grants awarded from these funds are called Community Grants.
-Applications for Community Grants are accepted throughout the year, but grants are typically only awarded once a year during the Foundation's Annual Day of Giving Celebration in November/early December.
+Applications for Community Grants are accepted throughout the year, but grants are typically only awarded once a year during the Foundation's Annual Philanthopy Day in late November/early December.

 In order to qualify for a Community Grant, your organization must be a 501(c)(3) nonprofit organization.
 Because we receive more worthy requests than we can accommodate each year, all grant requests are reviewed by our Grants Committee, and awards are made based upon relative need, effectiveness of service delivery and long-term impact on the community.